dot-home/gitcmd-abbrev/README.md

   to by any any other head.
 (I.e., a head points to the tip of a branch, not the middle of a branch.)

+### Status Display

+- `st`: Similar to `git status -bs`, except:
+  - Within a Git repo it will recursively display status of submodules up to a given level _n_ specified with the `-n` option (default `-1`).
+  - Outside of a Git repo, given arguments that are directories, will display a brief status for each directory, including whether it's a plain directory, a Git repo, etc., the number of changed and untracked files, and the current branch and latest commit message summary.
+  - Within a CVS checkout it will display the status of that.
+It should be extended to give basic information about other VCS checkouts as well.
+- `st0`, `st9`: Same as `st -0` and `st -999`, respectively.

 ### Commmit Graph Display (git log)

 - `log`: Same as `git log`.